Diver propulsion vehicle: United States

-2.75 tonne 6 to 8-man SDV developed by Columbia Research Corporation built of fiberglass.
+white 2015.75 tonne 6 to 8-person SDV developed by Columbia Research Corporation built of fiberglass.
 Maximum range is 56.5 nmi (104.5 km) at 5 kn but burst speed of 8 kn can be achieved with its powerful brush-less DC motor and silver-zinc batteries.
 Maximum depth is 91 m, although it will usually be kept around 45 m.
 Electronics include color liquid crystal displays and color digital charts, while the computer-based navigation system includes GPS and Doppler velocity log.
 There is also a multi-beam obstacle-avoidance sonar to distinguish targets while the integrated communications suite includes an underwater telephone and a VHF radio.